 - To get to LRT 1 station from Manila airport, take the MyBus outside the arrival hall in terminal 2.
 Get off at EDSA LRT 1 Station near McDonald’s (It’s the last stop of the bus).
 Fare is P25.
 Climb up to the skywalk to get to the entrance of the LRT.
 If you want to go to Binondo, stop at Carriedo station; to Rizal Park, National Museum and Manila Baywalk, stop at UN Avenue station; and to Intramuros, stop at Central Terminal station.
 Each destination is about 5 to 10-minute walk from its respective station.
 Fare ranges from P15 to P30.

 - When going on a layover trip, leave your baggage at Luggage&More at the ground floor of Manila Airport Terminal 3.
 Storage rate for small baggage is P150 for 3 hours, P300 per day; for large baggage is P200 for 3 hours, P350 per day.
 Operating hours is from 4:00AM to 11:00PM

 |San Agustin Church and Museum||–||P200|

 |Rizal Park Tour||05:00PM||–|

 |Dinner at Harbour Square||07:30PM||P200|

 |To the airport||09:00PM||P300|

 You may extend the itinerary for 2 to 3 days by adding up a trip to Venice Grand Canal mall, or a day in Manila Ocean Park and Star City, or try out the street foods and go for a night out in the clubs of Makati and BGC.

-Like in any parts of the Philippines, the locals speak English in Manila.
-However, here are some good phrases that might prove useful when you find yourself endearing with the locals.
+Like in any parts of the Philippines, the locals can speak English in Manila.
+However, here are some good phrases that might prove useful when you find yourself endearing with them.

 English to Tagalog (the most prevalent language among the locals in Manila)